Chemotherapy for advanced bowel cancer

 If the cancer has stayed the same size, your doctor will want to talk to you about whether or not it is worth carrying on with the treatment.

-If it has got bigger, your doctor will stop the chemotherapy and may suggest trying a different treatment.
+If the cancer has got bigger, your doctor will stop the chemotherapy and may suggest trying a different treatment.

 - You should always be offered it as a part of a clinical trial

-- All the risks and possible benefits should be clearly explained to you
+- All the risks and possible benefits should be clearly explained to you, and you should have the time to read through and understand the patient information sheet

 - Previous research will have suggested that the drug will help bowel cancer